rOpenGov/usdoj/README.md

 # usdoj: Accessing U.S. Department of Justice (DOJ) API Data

 usdoj fetches blog entries and press releases from the [United States Department of Justice API](https://www.justice.gov/developer/api-documentation/api_v1).
 Optional parameters let users choose how many results to return, whether to start from the earliest or latest publications, and whether to include only results that contain specific keywords.
-Data is structured for analysis and returned in a dataframe.
+Data is cleaned and structured for analysis and returned in a dataframe.

 ### Install